 Pikaia Lodge, Galapagos

-Pikaia sits within a Galapagos Tortoise reserve, so guests may encounter turtles just by exploring the land surrounding the lodge — no guide necessary.
+Pikaia sits within a Galapagos Tortoise reserve, so guests may encounter sea turtle just by exploring the land surrounding the lodge — no guide necessary.
 The Galapagos Islands is one of the only places in the world where you can encounter turtles on land and sea.
 The giant Galapagos tortoise is the land turtle, but the islands have a rare species of sea turtles, referred to as Galapagos Turtles, which have a darker shell color.

 At Two Step, the regular visits from dolphins and seals make it easy to forget that this is also one of the very best places on Big Island to see green turtles.
 They often rest 4 to 5 meters deep.
 Yet another reason to get into the water at this exceptional spot!

-You can see green turtles in almost all the snorkeling spots on the Big Island, and particularly at the Captain Cook Monument
+You can see green sea turtles in almost all the snorkeling spots on the Big Island, and particularly at the Captain Cook Monument

 Turtle Bay Resort, Oahu, Hawaii